obsidiansystems/obelisk/lib/route/ROUTING.md

 To create the route itself, we add a constructor to the `FrontendRoute` GADT in `Common.Route`.

-The purpose of this constructor is to give us something to match on when we're deciding which code to run, it will also be used to help build type-safe links within our application.
-As well as declare what the types are that will be pulled from the route.
+The purpose of this constructor is to give us something to match on when we're deciding which code to run.
+It will also be used to help build type-safe links within our application, as well as declare what the types are that will be pulled from the route.

 Add the following constructor to `FrontendRoute` in `Common.Route`: